 Pros of Virtual Mental Health Care

-Online counseling means flexible meetings whenever and wherever they’re needed, typically offered on a subscription plan that’s more affordable than in-person care.
+- Telehealth therapy may be less expensive.
+Affordability is a critical factor that keeps a person from seeking and receiving the care they need to live a healthier, more fulfilling life.
+Online counseling is typically offered on a subscription plan that’s more affordable than in-person care.
 According to Psychology Today, studies have shown that online therapy is up to 7.8 times less expensive than face-to-face treatment.
-Advancements in health care policy have made mental health services much more affordable for people with insurance, but for those who still remain without coverage, online therapy can be a more affordable alternative.
+Advancements in health care policy have made mental health services much more affordable for people with insurance, but for those without coverage, telehealth therapy can offer a cheaper alternative.

-Online therapists are easier for some people to talk to.
+- Online therapists are easier for some people to talk to.
 The stigma of mental health is still prevalent, despite significant strides made in normalizing asking for help.
-Many people won’t go to treatment because they fear admitting that they need help or don’t want someone they know to see them there.
+Many people won’t go to treatment because they fear admitting they need help or don’t want someone they know to see them there.
 Despite their therapist’s role as a professionally trained and nonjudgmental partner, they may also be unwilling to share sensitive or personal information in a face-to-face setting.
+Toward this end, some online therapy services allow patients to register anonymously.
+This can help someone who’s anxious or reluctant to share personal information or who’s seeking physical treatment for their issues lower their guard and accept the help they need.

 Cons of Virtual Therapy

-Online therapists may not be able to provide the best diagnosis for you.
+- Online therapists may not be able to provide the best diagnosis for you.
 Despite their best intentions, virtual counselors can only do so much.
-They can listen to your problems and suggest solutions, but without in-person interaction, they may miss physical signs and body language that their training has taught them to interpret.
+They can listen to your problems and suggest solutions, but without in-person interaction, they may miss physical signs and body language their training has taught them to interpret.

 How to Find the Right Option for You